 Hence, if the above-mentioned conditions are satisfied, then we can say that ΔABC ~ ΔXYZ

 It is interesting to know that if the corresponding angles of two triangles are equal, then such triangles are known as equiangular triangles.
 For two equiangular triangles we can state the Basic Proportionality Theorem (better known as Thales Theorem) as follows:

 - For two equiangular triangles, the ratio of any two corresponding sides is always the same.

-- Both have the same shape but sizes are different
+- Both have the same shape but sizes may be different

 - Each pair of corresponding angles are equal

 - The ratio of corresponding sides is the same

 According to the definition, two triangles are similar if their corresponding angles are congruent and corresponding sides are proportional.
 Hence, we can find the dimensions of one triangle with the help of another triangle.
 If ABC and XYZ are two similar triangles, then by the help of below-given formulas, we can find the relevant angles and side lengths.